Faculty and staff

-In addition to her work at the Institute, Martin also works as a consultant with MDC Inc. and MDRC, two social policy research organizations involved in the Achieving the Dream initiative.
-She is involved in the structural inequity and evaluation work of the initiative.
+In addition to her work at the Institute, Martin’s research experience includes consultant work with MDC Inc. and MDRC, two social policy research organizations involved in the Achieving the Dream initiative.
+She was involved in the structural inequity and evaluation work of the initiative.

 Previously, she worked at the Race and Social Policy Research Center at Virginia Tech where she gained experience in writing grant proposals, conducting qualitative interviews and focus groups, working with community organizations and assisting in report writing.
 Martin is a member of Omicron Delta Kappa (ODK) a national leadership honor society and Pi Alpha Alpha, a national honor society for public affairs and administration.

 Olivia X. Barnes is a Program Coordinator at the Institute.
 She earned a Master’s degree in English, with a concentration on Literature from VCU in May 2014.
 In 2012, Barnes graduated from Eastern Washington University, receiving a B.A. in English and a minor in Government.

-Julianna Lopez is a program assistant at the Institute.
+Julianna (Julie) Lopez is a program assistant at the Institute.
 She is an undergraduate student majoring in English and she is currently in the Extended Teacher Preparation Program at VCU.

 Brittany Noah is a student worker at the Institute.
 Brittany is an undergraduate student majoring in Biomedical Engineering and Psychology.
 She plans to pursue a graduate degree in Human Factors Engineering after graduating from VCU.

 Taylor Parker is a student worker at the Institute.
 Parker is an undergraduate student majoring in Psychology.
 After graduating, Parker plans to attend dental school and earn a doctorate in dental surgery.